adilkadivala/GSoC-2025/final-report.md

 - Supporting other universities in adopting and customizing the platform.
 - Mentoring future contributors who wish to participate in GSoC.

-This journey has been a milestone in my open-source career, and I look forward to helping MyUni grow into a truly national platform for Greek universities.
+This journey has been a milestone in my open-source career, **and I look forward to be in community and continue my contributing to Improve MyUni**.